When and how do you actually know that you are finally ready to be in a new relationship, after going through a horrible breakup?

-You start becoming less critical and observe people with a more open minded.
-The world and it’s people start looking more positive and better to you now.
+You start becoming less critical and observe people with an open mind.
+The world and its people start looking more positive and better for you now.

 4. You treat yourself generously.

-You get so used to being mistreated that you may not see good intentions to any action from anyone.
+You get so used to being mistreated that you may not see good intentions for any action from anyone.

-But with time, you not only start acknowledging the good in others, you also feel appreciated.
-It is then, when you taste respect and self worth again.
+But with time, you not only start acknowledging the good in others, but you also feel appreciated.
+It is then when you taste respect and self-worth again.